Rev Up Your Local SEO in 2025 & Beyond

 Local Listing signals

 Bing Places, Google Business Profile (GBP), Yahoo Local listing should have a consistent NAP (Name, Address, Phone).
-Other important components to local listings include:
+Other vital components to local listings include:

-• Your primary business category and secondary categories.
-Only select categories that are relevant to your business. across all local listings.
-Here is a full list of business categories for Google and Bing.
+- Your primary business category and secondary categories.
+Only select categories that are relevant to your business.
+Across all local listings.
+Here is a complete list of business categories for Google and Bing.

 Optimize your web pages and include a consistent NAP (name, address, phone number), as well as relevant keywords in titles to help you align page-level elements with local listings and specific searches.
 Factors that play a role in optimizing your on-page signals include: